Free Inverse Matrix Calculator with Step-by-Step Solutions

 What is an inverse matrix?

-The inverse of a square matrix A, denoted as A⁻¹, is a matrix that, when multiplied by A, results in the identity matrix (I).
-That is, A × A⁻¹ = A⁻¹ × A = I. It’s conceptually similar to a number’s reciprocal.
+The inverse of a square matrix A, denoted A⁻¹, is a matrix that when multiplied by A results in the identity matrix.
+It’s like the reciprocal for numbers.
+Learn more in our matrix basics guide.

 When does a matrix have an inverse?